openziti/ziti-doc/docusaurus/docs/metrics/metric-types.md

   * p999
   * p9999

-It is important to note the sample size (128) means the more specific percentiles will use the same actual values, and may be repetetive.
+It is important to note the sample size (128) means the more specific percentiles will use the same actual values, and may be repetitive.

 ## Meter
 Meters are used for rate measurements, how much of something happened per unit time.
 The samples are exponentially decayed, similar to the histogram, however the values are bound to specific time intervals, such as 1, 5, and 15 minutes.
 They can also provide similar statistical values to histograms